 Continuing on, find a tale set in Eyam in 1665, a village in England that, when the Plague arrived, determined to close themselves off from the rest of the world to prevent further outbreak.

 Because Shakespeare is important, students get to read my favorite comedy (Twelfth Night) and his most famous tragedy (Romeo and Juliet).
-Students get to read two books by the incomparable Dickens: Oliver Twist ("Please, sir, I want some more") and his Christmas Carol, a necessary part of cultural literacy.
+Students get to read one book by the incomparable Dickens: Oliver Twist ("Please, sir, I want some more”).
 Also, one of the world's most famous allegories, Bunyan's Pilgrim's Progress.